streamio/streamio-cli/README.md

 ## Usage

-After installation you can use the streamio command from your terminal.
+After installation you can use the streamio command from your command line.
 To get a list of available tasks run `streamio` without any arguments.

 To get help on a specific task run `streamio help name_of_task`.